Example Walkthrough

 Applying changes

-Now that all metadata issues have been addressed — both validation and
+Now that all metadata issues have been addressed —

-RenameKeyGroup values and apply the requested deletion in v0_edited_summary.tsv
+apply the requested deletion in v0_edited_summary.tsv.

-function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful
+The cubids apply function renames scans in each Variant Parameter Group according

-directory, the user may just pass in those filenames.
+the user may just pass in those filenames.

 Otherwise, specifying the path to those files is necessary.

-We can execute cubids-apply with the following command:
+We can execute cubids apply with the following command:

-$ cubids-apply BIDS_Dataset_DataLad v0_edited_summary.tsv v0_files.tsv v1 --use-datalad
+$ cubids apply BIDS_Dataset_DataLad v0_edited_summary.tsv v0_files.tsv v1 --use-datalad --n-cpus 4

 Checking our git log, we can see that our changes from apply have been saved.